Melekeok Entry Requirements

 Valid Passport

-Must be valid for at least 6 months beyond your intended departure date from Palau.
-Ensure you have blank pages for entry stamps.
+Must be valid for at least 6 months beyond intended stay.
+Required for all travelers.

 Accommodation Details